-Lecture #19 THE METROPOLITAN MUSEUM OF ART Web site: metmuseum.org
+Lecture #17 THE METROPOLITAN MUSEUM OF ART

+Web site: metmuseum.org

-Lecture #20 NEW YORK CITY CLASS TRIP
+Lecture #18 NEW YORK CITY CLASS TRIP

 (LOOKING ASSIGNMENT: Compare/ contrast the idealism and/ or realism in sculptures of the figure, or body, in Ancient art vs Christian art.
-For the Ancient world consider a work from the Near East, Egypt, Greece, or Rome; for the Christian world, consider the Byzantine, Middle Ages, or Gothic periods.)
+For the Ancient world consider a work from the Near East, Egypt, Greece, or Rome; for the Christian world, consider the Byzantine, Middle Ages, or Gothic periods.
+Required: Strunk & White, Elements of Style.)